BLAINE CLASSICAL ACADEMY

 Transportation is provided within the primary attendance zone.
 Routes and pickup locations are developed based on student enrollment.

-Is there a cost to attend an ACSI school?
+Is there a cost to attend an American Classical Schools of Idaho school?

 FOUNDING PRINCIPLES